Vestiges of the Natural History of Creation: Content

 Following its publication, there was increasing support for ideas of the coexistence of God and Nature, with the deity setting Natural Laws rather than continually intervening with miracles.
-It is perhaps for this reason that Origin of Species was accepted so readily upon its eventual publication.
+It is perhaps for this reason that On the Origin of Species was accepted so readily upon its eventual publication.
 On the other hand, the knowledge of the scandal and experience of the reaction of his scientist friends confirmed Darwin's reluctance to publish his own ideas until he had well researched answers to all possible objections (though, in the end, Darwin had to publish earlier than he had wanted to anyway).